dockstore/bcc2020-training/docker-training/Instructions.md

 samtools --help
 ```

+You should see the samtools help printed to the screen.
 Now exit the container by typing exit.

 #### Sharing data between host and container
 With the run command, we can pass along the -v flag to map a folder on the host machine to a folder on the container.

-In this example, /root/data is on the host machine and /data is on the container.
+In this example, **/root/data** is on the host machine and **/data** is on the container:
 ```shell
 docker run -v /root/data:/data quay.io/ldcabansay/samtools samtools
 ```